A Growing Problem

 At Relationship Matters, we focus on building people’s emotional intelligence [EQ] in order to raise up brilliant people, with brilliant leadership skills, that build and drive brilliant culture.

-We see this as a journey of continuous discovery whose underpinnings are not in what we know but rather in developing the ability to demonstrate a strong character which we call character emotional intelligence (Character EQ), and relationally-oriented communication skills or communication emotional intelligence (Communication EQ).
+We see this as a journey of continuous discovery whose underpinnings are not in what we know but rather in developing the ability to demonstrate a strong character which we call character emotional intelligence (Character EQ), and relationally-oriented skills or engagement emotional intelligence (Engagement EQ).

 Character EQ is all about understanding why we need and what we need from others, our filter through which we process information, our driving passion and motivation, and our key character strengths.
 Developing this type of self-awareness boosts the character aspects of our emotional intelligence.
 Strengthening our Character EQ is essential to becoming brilliant people.
 Knowing the why and the what, we still need to know the how.

-Communication EQ is about honing the right skills that we need in order to communicate effectively.
-Knowing how to develop a relatable mindset and engage others in meaningful conversation with accurate understanding and appropriate responses boosts the communication aspects of our emotional intelligence.
-Strengthening our Communication EQ is essential to becoming brilliant leaders.
+Engagement EQ is about honing the right skills that we need in order to communicate effectively.
+Knowing how to develop a relatable mindset and engage others in meaningful conversation with accurate understanding and appropriate responses boosts the engagement aspects of our emotional intelligence.
+Strengthening our Engagement EQ is essential to becoming brilliant leaders.

 We all know of people that are lacking in one or another of these EQ areas and perhaps we can also honestly see ourselves in this spectrum on occasion.
 From the Dictator, who is self-serving and expects blind obedience, to the Lone Wolf, who has strong character but has trouble getting teams to engage, to the Charlatan, who can rally teams but often over promises and under delivers.